kalanzipeter1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Hello! this is my Shell basisc directory.
+Hello! this is my Shell basics directory.
 Feel free to have a look